-The nursing student will integrate content from NUR 220 and previous clinical experiences, including knowledge gained in earlier coursework to care for adults in the behavioral health acute care setting.
+The nursing student will integrate content from NUR 220, knowledge gained in earlier coursework, and experiences from previous clinical courses to care for adults in the behavioral health setting.
 Clinical experiences will provide students the opportunity to gain additional knowledge and skills in therapeutic communication, motivational interviewing and to apply the nursing process in the care of clients in the behavioral health environment.
+Clinical hours may include days, evenings, nights, weekends, and holidays.
+Transportation is the responsibility of the student.

-NUR 310 - Concepts of Professional Nursing Practice III, 4 credit hours
+NUR 310 - Health & Illness Concepts in Nursing Practice III with Lab, 4 credit hours